-This minor educates students within the University in the principles and various aspects of sustainable environmental design with global, regional and local perspectives and concepts.
-It provides students with the knowledge and abilities needed to integrate concerns for ecology, social equity and economics within the context of human and natural resource systems and the built environment.
+This minor is designed for students who are interested in principles and applications of sustainable environmental design and want to expand their understanding of the global, regional and local perspectives and concepts that guide the creation of sustainable environments.
+It provides students with the knowledge and abilities needed to integrate ecology, social equity and economics within the context of human and natural resource systems and the built environment.

 How to Read Course Descriptions

 The bolded first line begins with a capitalized abbreviation that designates the subject area followed by the course number and title.
 The unit value is also displayed.

 Term Typically Offered: F = Fall quarter, W = Winter quarter, SP = Spring quarter, SU = Summer quarter

 CR/NC: Indicates a course is offered on a Credit/No Credit grading basis only.

 GE Area: Indicates the General Education (GE) Area for which the course may fulfill a requirement.
 See the course description for details.